Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 Now in terms of marketing there are many ways to judge the experience.
 If you’re selling a direct product, the first thing to do is compare sales with previous years measuring if the VR demo had a good impact on sales.
 If you want to be more explicit you can also ask buyers if they were motivated to buy because of their VR demo.

 There are also many other factors that might get boosted such as social media shares.
-You can check on Facebook, Twitter, Instagram, if other people are sharing your events.
+Check Facebook, Twitter, Instagram to see if other people are sharing your events.

 You’ll also want to get some qualitative feedback from your audience.
 Ask them directly how they felt about the demo and if it made them more likely to buy your service or product.

 All these metrics will help give you a good feeling for how well your demo performed.
-There is one other thing to consider at when you’re demoing a VR project.
+But, there is one other thing to consider at when you’re demoing a VR project.

 Now something we’ve seen often before are long queues to try on VR demos.
 This may happen if your experience is too long and or you have too few headsets to go around.